rackerlabs/design-system/_component_design/key-value-pairs.md

 ## Best practices

-Consider the following best practices when designing key-value pairs:
+Consider the following best practices when you design key-value pairs:

 - Use horizontal key-value pairs when you have tight vertical constraints.
-- Use vertical key-value pairs when you have tight horizontal constraints, are developing for a mobile device, or when viewing data inside an expanded table row.
+- Use vertical key-value pairs when you have tight horizontal constraints, are developing for a mobile device, or are viewing data inside an expanded table row.
 - Do not place more than three vertical key-value pairs on a page.
-- Ensure the key (label) corresponds with the data (value).
+- Ensure that the key (label) corresponds with the data (value).
-- Limit key-value pairs to one line, if possible.
+- If possible, limit key-value pairs to one line.
 - Follow the Helix grid guidelines for spacing and placement.
 - Use icons sparingly.
-- If there are more than five sets of key-value pairs, consider dividing pairs into subgroups.
+- For more than five sets of key-value pairs, consider dividing pairs into subgroups.

 {% endcolumn %}